toastxc/cargo-pak/README.md

 [desktopfile]
 terminal= false
 ```
-If you want to use a CLI, its a bit more simple
+If you want to use a CLI, it's a bit more simple
 ```toml
 app_id="xyz.toastxc.Hello"
 app_name= "Hello"